DavideSav/ANN_vs_Optimal_Estimator/README.md

 ## Description

 Comparing Artificial Neural Networks Feed‑Forward and an Optimal Estimator on a Regression case.
+The dataset used consists of measurements of atmospheric humidity, temperature, and pressure.

 ## Objective